All Episodes

 We do know that Susan Collins had stated that she wanted one or more additional witnesses.

-Mitt Romney wanted it in the end, Susan Markowski as well as Lamar Alexander, who were on the fence, said, no, we've heard enough.
+In the end, Susan Murkowski, as well as Lamar Alexander, who were on the fence, said, no, we've heard enough.

-No more uh new witnesses.
+No more new witnesses.

-So the next step that takes place is a discussion and a debate over how to end this.
+So The next step that takes place is a discussion and a debate over how to end this.

 Should there be some deliberations, the extent to which there should be closing arguments?

-She apparently wants several days of closed door deliberations.
+She apparently wants several days of closed-door deliberations.

 Now, there were deliberations in the 1999 impeachment case of President Bill Clinton.

-Uh so Murkowski is reportedly seizing on that and saying, oh, let's wait.
+So Murkowski is reportedly seizing on that and saying, oh, let's wait.

 We need a few more days.

-I think most senators know how they're gonna vote.
+Let's deliberate behind closed doors over the, I think most senators know how they're going to vote.

-They're not gonna convict the president.
+They're not going to convict the president.

 You need a supermajority of two-thirds.